p-adic interpolation of automorphic periods for GL(2): Abstract

 \section{Abstract}

-We give a new and representation theoretic construction of $p$-adic interpolation series for central values of self-dual Rankin-Selberg $L$-functions for $\GL$ in dihedral towers of CM fields, i.e. for their associated automorphic periods.
-The construction is general enough to extend to any setting where the vector in the underlying $\GL$-representation can be chosen to take values in a discrete valuation ring, at least when suitable algebraicity properties are met.
-However, we treat only the ordinary case of parallel weight $2$ and trivial central character for simplicity.
+We give a new and representation theoretic construction of $p$-adic interpolation series for central values of self-dual Rankin-Selberg $L$-functions for $\GL$ in dihedral towers of CM fields, using expressions of these central values as automorphic periods.
+The main novelty of this construction, apart from the level of generality in which it works, is that it is completely local.
+We give the construction here for a cuspidal automorphic representation of $\GL$ over a totally real field corresponding to a $\pp$-ordinary Hilbert modular forms of parallel weight two and trivial character, although a similar approach can be taken in any setting where the underlying $\GL$-representation can be chosen to take values in a discrete valuation ring.
 A certain choice of vectors allows us to establish a precise interpolation formula thanks to theorems of Martin-Whitehouse and File-Martin-Pitale.
 Such interpolation formulae had been conjectured by Bertolini-Darmon in antecedent works.
 Our construction also gives a conceptual framework for the nonvanishing theorems of Cornut-Vatsal in that it describes the underlying theta elements.
-To highlight this latter point, we describe how the construction extends in the parallel weight two setting to give a $p$-adic interpolation series for central derivative values when the root number is generically equal to $-1$, whence the central value formulae of Yuan-Zhang-Zhang can be used to give an interpolation formula in terms of heights of CM points on quaternionic Shimura curves.
+To highlight this latter point, we describe how the construction extends in the parallel weight two setting to give a $p$-adic interpolation series for central derivative values when the root number is generically equal to $-1$, in which case the formula of Yuan-Zhang-Zhang can be used to give an interpolation formula in terms of heights of CM points on quaternionic Shimura curves.